ansible/ansible/docs/docsite/rst/dev_guide/migrating_roles.rst

 Migrating other role plugins to a collection
 ---------------------------------------------

+To migrate other role plugins to a collection:

-Move any nonmodule plugins to the appropriate :file:`plugins/PLUGINTYPE/` directory.
+1. Move any nonmodule plugins to the appropriate :file:`plugins/PLUGINTYPE/` directory.
 The :file:`mynamespace/mycollection/plugins/README.md` file explains the types of plugins that the collection can contain within optionally created subdirectories.

 .. code-block:: bash

   $ mv -r mynamespace/mycollection/roles/my_role/filter_plugins/\* mynamespace/mycollection/plugins/filter/

+2. Update documentation to use the FQCN.
+Plugins that use ``doc_fragments`` need to use FQCN (for example, ``mydocfrag`` becomes ``mynamespace.mycollection.mydocfrag``).

+3. Update relative imports work in collections to start with a period.
+For example, :file:`./filename` and :file:`../asdfu/filestuff` works but :file:`filename` in same directory must be updated to :file:`./filename`.

 If you have a custom ``module_utils`` or import from ``__init__.py``, you must also:

 #.
 Change the Python namespace for custom ``module_utils`` to use the :abbr:`FQCN (Fully Qualified Collection Name)` along with the ``ansible_collections`` convention.
 See :ref:`update_module_utils_role`.

 #.
 Change how you import from ``__init__.py``.
 See :ref:`update_init_role`.

 .. _update_module_utils_role: